Multi-stop truck

 A multi-stop truck (also known as a step van, walk-in van, delivery van, or bread truck; "truck" and "van" are interchangeable in some dialects) is a type of commercial vehicle designed to make multiple deliveries or stops, with easy access to the transported cargo held in the rear.
 They first appeared in the United States in the 1920s.
 They are usually vans or trucks designed to be used as fleet vehicles by businesses within local areas.

-Former and current manufacturers of multi-stop trucks include Morgan Olson, Utilimaster, Workhorse Group, Freightliner Trucks, Navistar, Ford Motor Company, General Motors, International Harvester, Flxible, Pak-Age-Car, Gerstenslager, and Divco.
+Former and current manufacturers of multi-stop trucks include Morgan Olson, Utilimaster, Workhorse Group, Freightliner Trucks, International Motors, Ford, General Motors, International Harvester, Flxible, Pak-Age-Car, Gerstenslager and Divco.

 History and usage

 The first walk-in truck is generally considered to be the Pak-Age-Car, which first appeared in 1925 and entered production in 1926.
 The concept had been developed by two men named Oldfield and Rollston, both of Chicago, with the intent of providing a direct replacement for the horse.
 The Divco entered production a little later the same year.
 The first iterations were low-powered vehicles, designed to replace the horse in last-mile deliveries, and were often marketed as "mechanical horses" and the like; White's offering was even called the White Horse.
 They are designed for frequent stops with ease of access being a priority; load floors are low and the driver can exit on either side.
 Early versions were often designed for the driver to be standing up.

 They typically use commercial truck chassis with a generally larger, taller body and sometimes also a longer or shorter wheelbase.
 Though they have traditionally been powered by internal combustion engines, into the 21st century many multi-stop trucks have begun shifting to electric truck platforms.
 Multi-stop trucks are primarily used as cargo delivery vehicles, but are also popularly used as general utility vehicles, mail trucks, moving vans, aerial work platforms, food trucks, ice cream vans, milk floats, canteens, or bookmobiles.
 One common historical use for them was delivering bread, hence its nickname of "bread truck".
 Outside businesses, they are also sometimes used as mobile command centers, police vans, and SWAT vehicles by emergency services.